semgrep/semgrep-docs/docs/semgrep-supply-chain/setup-jenkins-ui.md

 # Setting up Semgrep Supply Chain with Jenkins UI

 When running a CI job, the Jenkins UI Git plugin creates a detached `HEAD` ref by default.
-This causes Semgrep Supply Chain (SSC) to send a repository's branch name as `HEAD` to Semgrep Cloud Platform (SCP), instead of using the actual branch name.
+This causes Semgrep Supply Chain (SSC) to send a repository's branch name as `HEAD` to Semgrep AppSec Platform, instead of using the actual branch name.
 As a result, the Supply Chain findings may not display by default.
 This document explains how to set up Jenkins to fix this behavior for users of the **Jenkins UI Git plugin**.

-## Verifying that there are findings to send to SCP
+## Verifying that there are findings to send to Semgrep AppSec Platform

-These steps are optional, but it is recommended to perform the following procedure to verify that there are findings that Semgrep Cloud Platform is not displaying from your Jenkins job.
+These steps are optional, but it is recommended to perform the following procedure to verify that there are findings that Semgrep AppSec Platform is not displaying from your Jenkins job.

 1. Sign into Jenkins.
 2. Select the project that runs Semgrep Supply Chain scans.
 3. Click **Build Now**.
 A new job appears in your Project page.
 4. Click the queue number of the new job.
 This takes you to the **Console Output** page, displaying a log of your job.
 5. Take note of the total number of Supply Chain findings.
 Note that Supply Chain findings in the log are divided into Reachable and Unreachable findings.
-5. In Semgrep Cloud Platform, click **Supply Chain**.
+5. In Semgrep AppSec Platform, click **Supply Chain**.
 6. In the search bar, enter the name of the project or repository you scanned.
 This ensures that you see only findings for the scanned repository.
 7. Ensure that you see the total number of findings by selecting all checkboxes for **Exposure** and **Transitivity**.
 Note any discrepancy in findings.

-Refer to the following section after verifying discrepancies between your CI job log and Semgrep Cloud Platform findings.
+Refer to the following section after verifying discrepancies between your CI job log and Semgrep AppSec Platform findings.

 ## Setting up SSC with Jenkins UI